DeepLearnPhysics/lartpc_mlreco3d_tutorials/_sources/Code/Analysis_tools.md

  * `Particle` and `Interaction` Data Structures
  * How to use `FullChainEvaluator`
  * Example usage of `FullChainEvaluator` and how to run inference and save information via `analysis/run.py`.

-Please send questions and any bug reports to Dae Heun (I'm best available via slack)
+Please send questions and any bug reports to the ``#lartpc-mlreco3d`` channel on SBN Slack workspace.

 +++